 Enjoy walking the trails and taking in the views of the city and sea below and see why this was declared a UNESCO World Heritage Site.

-Admission: Free admission with the Barcelona Pass.
-If you don’t have it, then you will definitely want to get your tickets to Parc Güell in advance!
+Admission: You will definitely want to get your tickets to Parc Güell in advance!

 Your park ticket will cover transport on the direct shuttle bus from Alfons X to Park Güell.
 You will want to take advantage of this as the Park is on a hill.